 Line your cooler with pillows or clothes to decrease the air space inside the cooler.
 This will act as an added layer of insulation that helps retain the coldness of your frozen drinks.

 Close the lid at all times and refrain from opening it

 To keep cold air trapped inside and warm air from entering your cooler, you have to keep the lid closed at all times.
 Even a few seconds that you keep it open unnecessarily will create a huge impact on the ice retention of your cooler.

 So, if you’re getting a beer, ask your friends if they want one before opening the lid.
 This reduces the number of times that the lid will be opened.

 Keep it under the shade

 Where you are placing the cooler also has an impact on how long it will keep your drinks cool, so placing it in the right place is again crucial.
 It goes without saying that you need to avoid sun exposure as much as possible.
 Keeping it in the shade is a must.
 Besides, you also shouldn’t keep it in a place that has a high temperature.
-High temperature can ruin all your effort, so make sure to keep the cooler in a room with a temperature of no more than 20 °C. Also, when you open the lid to get a drink out, don’t open it all the way, and close it as quickly as you can.
+A high temperature can ruin all your effort, so make sure to keep the cooler in a room with a temperature of no more than 20°C. Also, when you open the lid to get a drink out, don’t open it all the way, and close it as quickly as you can.

 This entire article will give you a clear picture of how to keep drinks cold in a cooler without ice.
 The most inevitable steps are getting the right cooler and chilling both cooler and drinks beforehand.
-Although, wrapping them might make you work a bit, but this process comes in handy.
+Although wrapping them might make you work a bit, this process comes in handy.
 Lastly, to shut it down, make sure it is tightly locked, and with this, you’ll be able to drink an icy cold drink whenever you want without having to worry about putting ice in it.